PyCav/PyCav.github.io/_posts/2016-08-04-pycav-manifesto.markdown

 author: austenlamacraft
 ---

-_In order to give a bit of background on the origins of the PyCav project, I'm attaching the application that John and I made back in January to the [Teaching and Learing Innovation Fund](http://www.cctl.cam.ac.uk/support-and-training/funding/teaching-and-learning-innovation-fund)._
+_In order to give a bit of background on the origins of the PyCav project, I'm attaching the application that John and I made back in January to the [Teaching and Learning Innovation Fund](http://www.cctl.cam.ac.uk/support-and-training/funding/teaching-and-learning-innovation-fund)._

 >The goals of **PyCav** are: